Coronavirus (COVID-19) and CRPS

 This advice regarding shielding is for your own personal protection, it is currently not enforced, meaning you don’t have to follow this guidance.
 However it is for your benefit and protection against the Coronavirus COVID-19.
 Therefore please strictly adhere to the social distancing rules.

 The NHS will be in touch probably by letter with those people who are part of this group.
-However if you think you fall into one of the extremely vulnerable categories listed above and you have not received a letter by Sunday 29 March 2020 or been contacted by your GP, then you are advised to discuss your concerns with your GP or hospital clinician.
+However if you think you fall into one of the extremely vulnerable categories listed above please discuss your concerns with your GP or hospital clinician.

-You are advised to stay at home at all times and avoid any face-to-face contact for a period of at least 12 weeks from the day you receive your letter.
+The current guidance as of 6 January 2021 is to stay at home at all times and only leave your home for any of the limited “reasonable reasons” listed.
 However this period of time could change, so please keep yourself updated with the latest guidance from the NHS and PHE.

 How will Coronavirus (COVID-19) affect someone with CRPS?